 Considering dairy goats?
 What you should know…

 If you are considering dairy goats for your homestead, you should really think about it carefully.
-Goats are wonderful animals to have around the homestead.
+Dairy goats are wonderful animals to have around the homestead.
 They are intelligent, curious, affectionate and can contribute much to your homestead and your life.
-Goats can have endearing personalities and many will follow you around like a puppy dog and love to be petted and scratched.
+Dairy goats can have endearing personalities and many will follow you around like a puppy dog and love to be petted and scratched.

 When considering dairy goats, you owe it to yourself and to the goats to make sure you know what you are getting into and are prepared.

 Why dairy goats?

 Other than that goats can make great pets and really cool pasture decorations for the homestead; there are some other useful benefits goats can bring to the table (literally in some cases!).

 Dairy goats are frequently found on the homestead, and for a good reason.
 The milk that they contribute can be used for drinking or making other products such as cheese, yogurt, kefir, and ice cream.